You will pay in-state/in province tuition/fees directly to your host campus.

 Athletics: Coaching, Fitness and Sports Science, Movement Studies, Physical Education, Sports Management/Administration

-Biological Sciences: Applied Biology, Aquatic Biology, Biology/Life Science, Human Biology
+Biological Sciences: Applied Biology, Aquatic Biology, Biology/Life Science, Botany/Plant Sciences, Cell Biology, Evolutionary Biology, Fish Biology, Genetics, Human Biology, Microbiology, Molecular Biology, Physiology, Zoology

-Business: Accounting, Business, Business Administration, E-Business, Entrepreneurship, International Business, Management, Management Information Systems, Marketing, Small Business Management
+Business: Accounting, Business, Business Administration, Business Education, Business Law, E-Business, Entrepreneurship, Finance and Operation Management, Human Resource Management, Industrial Business, International Business, Law and Public Policy, Logistics, Management, Management Information Systems, Manufacturing, Marketing, Marketing Communication, Marketing Logistics and Transportation, Marketing, Retailing and Merchandising, Public Administration, Small Business Management

-Communications: Broadcasting, Communication, Communication Technology Management, Electronic Media, Film, Graphic Communication, Interpersonal and Public Communication, Journalism, Journalism and Contemporary Media, Mass Communication, Print Media, Radio and Television Studies, Telecommunications, Visual Communication Technology, Visual Design/Web Media
+Communications: American Sign Language, Broadcasting, Communication, Communication Technology Management, Electronic Media, Film, Graphic Communication, Interpersonal and Public Communication, Journalism, Journalism and Contemporary Media, Mass Communication, Print Media, Radio and Television Studies, Telecommunications, Visual Communication Technology, Visual Design/Web Media

 Computer Science: Computer Game Design, System Administration